Cairo Metro Line 3: Operational

-Phase 4-2 starts from El-Nozha passing through Qobaa on Gesr Al-Suez Street then towards Hikestep district and ends at Adly Mansour Station in El-Salam City (near El-Asher Bus Stop).
+Phase 4B starts from El-Nozha passing through Qobaa on Gesr Al-Suez Street then towards Hikestep district and ends at Adly Mansour Station in El-Salam City (near El-Asher Bus Stop).
 It has six elevated stations.
 This stage has been completed and was opened to the public by the president on 16 August 2020.

-Phase 3-1 was set to begin in 2011, led by a consortium with Orascom and Arab Contractors as the main contractors for the project; this phase will connect Attaba Station with the already existing Gamal Abdel Nasser Station through 26 July Street, it will then continue on its way onto northern Maspero (new station) and run under both branches of the Nile passing through Zamalek island at Safaa Hegazy Station and ending at Kit Kat Station under the Kit Kat Square.
+Phase 3A was set to begin in 2011, led by a consortium with Orascom and Arab Contractors as the main contractors for the project; this phase connects Attaba Station with the already existing Gamal Abdel Nasser Station through 26 July Street, then continues on its way onto northern Maspero (new station) and run under both branches of the Nile passing through Zamalek island at Safaa Hegazy station and ending at Kit Kat station under the Kit Kat Square.
 It was delayed due to the uprising in Egypt.
-Construction of the western branch of Line 3 started in September 2017, and it opened on October 10, 2022.
+Construction of the western branch of Line 3 started in September 2017, and this first section opened on 6 October 2022.

-Under construction

-Phase 3-2 will be starting from Kit Kat Station heading towards Sudan Street (new station) then towards Imbaba to the cross point of 6 October West Wing highway (under construction) and Alexandria freight railway then ends at Rod Al-Farag Corridor Station and will have 6 new stations.
+Construction of phase 3B from Kit Kat Station going under Sudan Street (new station) then through Imbaba to the cross point of the Ring Road and ending at Rod al-Farag Axis with 6.6 km length and six new stations over all continued until 2023, this extension began revenue service on 1 January 2024.
+The project included a main workshop adjacent to the western terminal of the line and a light repair workshop at the middle of the line at Abbassia station.

-Phase 3-3 will be starting from Kit Kat Station heading towards Al Tawfikiya (new station) passing through Mohandessin (Wadi Al-Nile Station, Gamaet Al-Dowal Station) then heading to Bulak Al-Dakror Station to the Cairo University Station of Line 2 where Line 2 and Line 3 will be connected to each other.
-This stage is set for a completion date of November 2022.
+Phase 3C started from Kit Kat station heading towards Al Tawfikiya (new tunnel station) passing through Mohandessin under Wadi Al-Nil and Gamaet Al Dowal streets (both streets have one tunnel station each), then headed to Bulak Al-Dakror Station, which is at grade, and ending at the elevated Cairo University station, where Line 2 and Line 3 are connected to each other.
+This stage with additional 5.1 km opened on 15 May 2024.